Human-like object concept representations emerge naturally in multimodal large language models: Data availability

 \section{Data availability}

 The THINGS database is accessible at \url{https://osf.io/jum2f/}.
-The behavioral triplet odd-one-out datasets for Human, ChatGPT-3.5, and Gemini Pro Vision can be found at \url{https://osf.io/f5rn6/}, \url{(link_removed)}, and \url{(link_removed)}, respectively.
+The behavioral triplet odd-one-out datasets for Human, ChatGPT-3.5, and Gemini Pro Vision 1.0 can be found at \url{https://osf.io/f5rn6/}, \url{https://osf.io/qn5uv/}, and \url{https://osf.io/qn5uv/}, respectively.
 Those interested in the preprocessed NSD fMRI dataset supporting this research can obtain it from \url{http://naturalscenesdataset.org/}.
-Language descriptions for the 1,854 THINGS objects, the learned mental embeddings of LLM and MLLM with human annotated dimension names, and the NSD index for the 44 selected image-fMRI pairs across all 8 subjects, are shared in \url{(link_removed)}.
+Language descriptions for the 1,854 THINGS objects, the learned mental embeddings of LLM and MLLM, as well as the human and MLLM annotated dimension names are shared in \url{https://osf.io/qn5uv/}.